 for philanthropists to make more efficient and effective investments by partnering with others and sharing the costs, risks and rewards

 Our model of philanthropy centers on performance-based investment and capital aggregation, building on the work of the Edna McConnell Clark Foundation (EMCF).
-Over 17 years, EMCF honed a comprehensive set of practices to identify and fund youth-serving nonprofits.
+Over nearly two decades, EMCF honed a comprehensive set of practices to identify and fund youth-serving nonprofits.
 Blue Meridian is leveraging EMCF’s experience with a holistic approach that includes five major components.

 1 — Sourcing